VoltCruelerz/OwlMarble-Magic/classes/monk/Monk.md

 #### Flurry of Blows

-Immediately after you take the Attack action on your turn, you can spend 1 ki point to make two unarmed strikes as a bonus action.
+Immediately after you take the Attack action on your turn, you can spend 1 ki point to make two Unarmed Strikes as a bonus action.

 #### Patient Defense